The Origins of the Internet

 Bob Hinden/Defense Advanced Research Projects Agency

-The Defense Department closed off its computers from the Arpanet, citing the need for heightened security due to the “sensitive nature of military systems and the increasing sophistication of civilian computer experts and illegal system trespassers, often called ‘hackers.’”
+The Defense Department closed off its computers from the Arpanet.
+Washington cited the need for heightened security due to the “sensitive nature of military systems and the increasing sophistication of civilian computer experts and illegal system trespassers, often called ‘hackers.’”
 This resulted in the formation of the department’s own military network.

-A community of network designers, operators, vendors, and researchers came together in San Diego, California, for the first Internet Engineering Task Force (IETF) to establish and guide internet architecture and standards.
+A community of network designers, operators, vendors, and researchers came together in San Diego, California, for the first Internet Engineering Task Force (IETF).
+The initial purpose of this organization was to establish and guide internet architecture and standards.

 Intel Free Press via Flickr under CC BY-SA 2.0

-Robert Tappan Morris unleashed the first malicious internet-based attack known as the Morris worm, in what he described as an attempt to see how many computers were hooked up to the nascent network.
+Robert Tappan Morris unleashed the first malicious internet-based attack known as the Morris worm.
+Morris described the hack as an attempt to see how many computers were hooked up to the nascent network.
 Six thousand internet-connected computers—about 10 percent of all network users at the time—were affected.
-The Morris worm sparked an irreversible conversation on cybersecurity; Morris was one of the first people convicted under an anti-hacking statute and received a three-year probation, 400 hours of community service, and a $10,050 fine.
+The Morris worm sparked an irreversible conversation on cybersecurity; Morris was one of the first people convicted under an anti-hacking statute.
+As punishment, he received a three-year probation, 400 hours of community service, and a $10,050 fine.

 Mancini TV Classics via YouTube